Innovation Masterclass 2017

-Steve started his career at PwC but realised he was far more entrepreneur than accountant and left PwC to launch his first start-up, a social-commerce platform.
-It was featured as one of Apple's Top Lifestyle Apps and Stephen was featured in The Australian and BRW and recognised as one of Australia's Top 25 Entrepreneurs Under 25 by StartupSmart in 2013.
-Steve subsequently started an entrepreneurial apprenticeship with BRW Young Rich Lister and ACT Young Australian of the Year, Dr Sam Prince.
-Steve launched shine+ in 2016, Australia’s first focus drink.
-Steve will share his experiences with the Innovation Masterclass providing insights in how we market our products to consumer in the current environment.
+Steve Chapman started his career at PwC but realised he was far more entrepreneur than accountant and left to launch his first start-up, a social-commerce platform that was featured as one of Apple's top lifestyle apps.
+He was featured in The Australian and BRW and recognised as one of Australia's Top 25 Entrepreneurs under 25 by StartupSmart in 2013.
+Steve launched shine+ in 2016 as Australia’s first focus drink.
+Steve will share his experiences during the Masterclass on how to market products in the current environment.

-AIFST would like to acknowledge our 2017 Innovation Masterclass Sponsors – Thomson Reuters and Xinova.
+AIFST would like to acknowledge our 2017 Innovation Masterclass Sponsors – Clarivate Analytics and Xinova.

 AIFST / AFGC / Aus.
 Beverages Council members: $440 Inc.GST

 Non-Members: $770 Inc.GST

 “Despite some truly exciting pockets of innovation in Australia’s food industry, there has been a steady decline in innovation.
 Slim margins and the high costs of labour, materials and logistics are making it increasingly difficult for companies to justify investment in innovation.
 Australia’s agrifood industry has reached a tipping point, where it must innovate or evaporate.
 If the industry doesn’t innovate it risks decline as retailers turn to cheaper imports.